EugeneDenkevich/HW_DataBases/PROJECT/Readme.txt

 In a separate file which is called "create_selects.sql" you can see some indexes, views, triggers and procedures wich I created specialy to show how can I use it.

+PS: run all the files in this sequence: "create_table.sql", "create_inserts.sql".
+File "create_selects.sql" need optionally: if you've liked some trigger or procedure - just run it!
 Enjoy! =)